This post may contain affiliate links. Click here to read my full disclosure.

 I was a banker for eight years before I became a licensed Realtor®, and I can relate to his passion for helping others.
 I’m gonna be so bold as to say that I bet PT is a free-spirited nerd like myself.

 PT also created FinCon, an annual financial content expo helping hundreds of top financial bloggers reach millions with positive money messages.
 The event has now grown to host more than 1,500 attendees from across the globe.
-A personal goal of mine is to attend FinCon 2018 this September which happens to be during my birthday!
-It would be my first blogging conference (since I just started this blog January 3rd) so I’m gonna try to make it happen. 🙂
+A personal goal would have been to attend FinCon, but recently I’ve re-evaluated that plan and think I’d like to go to a faith-based business conference instead.
+I have absolutely nothing against PT, but in business, you have to choose to spend money and time on those organizations that will help you grow professionally and personally.

 Jeff Rose’s mission is to make your financial life awesome.
 Yes please!
 He’s very transparent about who he is.
 A Jesus Follower, Husband, Dad, Financial Planner, Iraqi Combat Veteran, Author of Soldier of Finance, In-N-Out Burger Addict, and Crossfitter

 These are just a few top personal finance blogs, although there are so many more to follow.
 My friend Jeremy over at ModestMoney created a compilation of the top financial bloggers.
 I love referring to this list for different financial bloggers to follow from time to time.
 It’s so well-organized!
 Remember, the more varying opinions and advice you follow, the more confusing things can get.
 So try to stick with just a few and tweak the plan to fit your own needs.
-If the thought of coming up with a budget is daunting to you, I can create one for you!
+If the thought of creating a budget is overwhelming, I can create one for you!
 Just fill out this form, and I’d be happy to help.

 I’ve done all the things!
 Girl, I’ve washed my face.
 I’ve trashed everything that doesn’t spark joy.
 I’ve walked the baby steps.
 I’ve cried.
 I’ve prayed, but my perfectionism has really held me back.